invocation_patterns

 | copilot-cli | ✓ | /agent slash command, natural language instruction, auto-inference (suppressible with disable-model-invocation), or --agent flag; 4 patterns |

-| cursor | ✓ | Custom agents are invoked through the Cursor IDE agent picker; background-enabled agents can also run concurrently via the background agents UI. |
+| cursor | ✓ | Custom agents are invoked through the Cursor IDE agent picker; background-enabled agents can also run concurrently via the background agents UI.
+Subagents can be spawned by other agents for parallel execution workstreams. |

-| factory-droid | ✓ | exposed as subagent_type targets for the Task tool; droids enabled by default with live progress reporting in UI |
+| factory-droid | ✓ | exposed as subagent_type targets for the Task tool; primary assistant delegates mid-session; droids enabled by default with live progress streaming in UI |

 | kiro | ✓ | keyboard shortcut binding for IDE invocation; welcomeMessage shown on agent start; manual selection via agent picker |